ebi-gene-expression-group/atlas-bulk-baseline-ot-export-wf/README.md

     conda-env: <path-to>/snakemake_conda_envs/b73382db313a98c7af5f1a819aba6048
 ```

-it might happen then that gcloud complains that it is too old when trying to do `gcloud auth login`.
+1) If gcloud complains that it is too old when trying to do `gcloud auth login`.

 In that case, update `envs/gsutil.yaml` to the latest available version of google-cloud-sdk.

+2) If gcloud complains that credentials are invalid.

+In that case Please activate environment as mentioned above then run `gcloud auth login` it will show a URL and ask for token.
+Go to URL and it will show a token, paste it on terminal and authenticate.
+Then re-run export job again.

 Also, when trying to do gcloud auth login, it requires a user that has write access to that GCP bucket (for this, please liaise with OpenTargets so that your EBI Google at work account is added).